1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The 1989 Roosevelt dime is a ten-cent coin that has been continuously minted since 1946.
 This particular year saw production at multiple mint facilities, creating coins for everyday circulation across America.

-The coin was designed by Chief Engraver John R. Sinnock, whose artistic vision has remained largely unchanged for decades.
+The coin was designed by Chief Engraver John R. Sinnock (1888–1947), who died just one year after the dime’s debut.
 The 1989 edition maintains the classic design elements that have made this coin instantly recognizable to generations of Americans.

 The Obverse Of The 1989 Dime